dshparyk/NYC_Schools/README.md

 In this project I am using data about New York City public schools to investigate the correlations between SAT scores and demographics (race, gender, etc.)

 Project is implemented using Jupiter Notebooks.
-If maps are not visualized inside notebook, you can ty to use https://nbviewer.jupyter.org/
+If maps are not visualized inside notebook, you can try to use https://nbviewer.jupyter.org/

 ### schools/
 - Folder with data.